slp-rl/slamkit/README.md

 Be advised that some features could require additional installations, such as `flash_attention`, but we keep the base installation minimal.

-# Methods Implemented
+## Methods Implemented
-This toolkit was used in several studies, see the specific READMEs for each for more details:
+This toolkit was used in several studies, see the specific READMEs of each for more details:
 - "_Slamming_: Training a Speech Language Model on One GPU in a Day" - [Link](https://github.com/slp-rl/slamkit/blob/main/docs/SLAM.md)
 - "Scaling Analysis of Interleaved Speech-Text Language Models"- [Link](https://github.com/slp-rl/slamkit/blob/main/docs/SIMS.md)